 A good example is either the Shark S640-P, the Shark S750-P, the Satellite 760-6 or the Satellite 760-12.
-All of these are 3-phase machines which are a lot heavier and can grind areas in excess of 1,000m. a day.
-The 760-12 is a 4-motor machine which runs twelve 7” diamond wheels, giving it the ability to be the quickest and most efficient in the range.
+All of these are 3-phase machines that are a lot heavier and can grind areas in excess of 1,000m. a day.
+The 760-12 is a 4-motor machine that runs twelve 7” diamond wheels, giving it the ability to be the quickest and most efficient in the range.

 So in summary, if you’re looking to do general floor preparation and don’t need to polish to a high shine, then the smaller machines like the Shark S480-D, the Satellite 380 or even the Meteor 250 would be the perfect machine.